Oak Hammock at the University of Florida

 This FacilityFL Averagevs.
 FL Avg

 Total inspections Info Combined count of all routine and focused inspections.
 Excludes complaint investigations.
-1826 This facility has 31% fewer total inspections than a typical Florida assisted living residence (18 vs. FL avg 26).↓ 31% better
+1826 This facility has 31% fewer total inspections than a typical Florida nursing home (18 vs. FL avg 26).↓ 31% better

 Inspections with citations Info Inspections that resulted in at least one regulatory citation.
-816 This facility has 50% fewer inspections with citations than a typical Florida assisted living residence (8 vs. FL avg 16).↓ 50% better
+816 This facility has 50% fewer inspections with citations than a typical Florida nursing home (8 vs. FL avg 16).↓ 50% better

 Inspection citation rate Info Percentage of inspections that resulted in at least one citation.
-44%62% This facility has 18 percentage points lower inspection citation rate than a typical Florida assisted living residence (44% vs. FL avg 62%).↓ 18% better Rank #282 / 919 Inspection citation rate — State benchmarked This home is ranked 282nd out of 919 homes in Florida.
+44%62% This facility has 18 percentage points lower inspection citation rate than a typical Florida nursing home (44% vs. FL avg 62%).↓ 18% better Rank #282 / 919 Inspection citation rate — State benchmarked This home is ranked 282nd out of 919 homes in Florida.
 Shows this facility's % of inspections with citations compared to the Florida average among 919 comparable communities in the ranking pool.
+Rankings are based only on facilities in Florida that report data for that category.
+Facilities without available data are excluded from the ranking.

 Inspection Reports Summary Info An editor-reviewed summary of the themes and findings across this facility's recent inspection reports.